meldurson/AllTameable/README.md

 * Special taming food that decreases taming time
   * Made using the cauldron and uses completed tasty mead
 * Increased reach for interaction with creatures when using the taming tool
+* Can have creatures lay eggs
+* Command multiple creatures at once with taming wand

 __Current features that do not work:__
 * Ability to tame Bosses (they have special AI that is not conducive with taming)